govau/content-guide/privacy.md

 ### Freedom of Information requests

-You also have the right under the [Freedom of Information Act 1982 (Cth)](https://www.legislation.gov.au/Series/C2004A02562) to ask for access to documents that we hold, and to ask for information that we hold about you to be changed or annotated if it is incomplete, incorrect, out-of-date or misleading.
+You also have the right under the [Commonwealth Freedom of Information Act 1982](https://www.legislation.gov.au/Series/C2004A02562) to ask for access to documents that we hold, and to ask for information that we hold about you to be changed or annotated if it is incomplete, incorrect, out-of-date or misleading.

 ## How to make a complaint